3 Easy Homemade Christmas Ornaments

 Easy Do-it-Yourself Christmas Ornaments to Make at Home

-These DIY Christmas projects require varying amounts of patience and skill, but I can pretty much guarantee that everyone involved will have a good time.
+These DIY Christmas projects require varying amounts of patience and skill, but I can guarantee that everyone involved will have a good time.

 Making Christmas ornaments with my kids has always been a tradition in my family.
 No matter the quality of the ornaments produced, it's always a memorable evening.
 Now, even though the kids are all grown up and moved out, they still come over for an ornament night each holiday season.
 I'm also carrying this wonderful tradition on with my grandchildren.

 I have to admit, there were a few years when we didn't get many usable Christmas ornaments for all of our work, but it was always fun.
-When I look through my box of homemade ornaments, I think the ornaments I've chosen for this tutorial are both beautiful and simple to make.
+The ornaments I've chosen for this tutorial are both beautiful and simple to make.

 Fanned Paper Circles